snastase/snastase.github.io/_pages/cv.md

 ## Invited talks
 ---

+**Nastase, S. A.** (2025, November). *Unifying the structures of language in a neural population code*.
+Invited talk in the Machine Learning Seminar Series at the Albert Einstein College of Medicine, New York City, NY.

 **Nastase, S. A.** (2025, November). *Shared language in minds and machines*.
 Invited talk at the inaugural AI Summit at the University of Southern California, Los Angeles, CA.

 **Nastase, S. A.** (2025, October). *Unifying the structures of language in a neural population code*.
 Invited talk at the Department of Psychology at University of California, Riverside, CA.